Rachael likes to share what she has learned through her blogging experience with new bloggers.

 A 'post' is also any job that is seen as strict and ties a person to one spot during their entire shift.
 Or it can mean a military assignment.

-Pre-natal refers to everything before a baby is born, so it means something to do with pregnancy or the care of pregnant women (ex., prenatal vitamins, prenatal health checkup).
+- Pre-natal refers to everything before a baby is born, so it means something to do with pregnancy or the care of pregnant women (ex., prenatal vitamins, prenatal health checkups).

 3. Negation Prefixes: Un-, Dis-, Non-, Anti-, etc.